 You can move the composition around to eliminate areas that take away from the main subject matter.
 Sometimes keeping it simple is the best approach.
 I also like to review all four corners and also around the edge of the viewfinder before I take the picture.
 I tend not to crop and like to get the composition and exposure the best I can upfront.

 24. How do you communicate what you are feeling and seeing within your photo?

-This is difficult since different people relate to the same image in different ways based on there own experiences.
+This is difficult since different people relate to the same image in different ways based on their own experiences.
 I do not feel bad if someone sees things from a different perspective than mine.
 Part of art, from my perspective, is to invoke an emotional response in the viewer and not as much trying to tell them what the image means to me.
-This really goes against what the galleries or curators think were the artist statement is so important to them.
-My feeling is that the art work should first stand on its own and any support writings or verbal explanations should just be supportive of the art.
+This really goes against what the galleries or curators think where the artist statement is so important to them.
+My feeling is that the artwork should first stand on its own and any support writings or verbal explanations should just be supportive of the art.

 25. In the seminars that you teach, do you think it affects or helps you as a photographer?

 I do not do enough seminars to affect me as a photographer but I enjoy the teaching aspect.
 I enjoy passing on knowledge to others as others have passed on knowledge to me.
 I feel it is more of a goal of an instructor to instruct and influence the photographers in the audience and less about how it helps the instructor in becoming a better photographer.
 As I do more seminars, I am sure I will pick up a few good tips from time to time.

 To always grow as a photographer trying different things and ways of seeing during your photographic journey.

 27. Do you have advice for beginner photographers?